tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/experimental/mcmc/NoUTurnSampler.md

   trajectory length implied by max_tree_depth.
 Defaults to 1.
 This parameter can be useful for amortizing the auto-batching control flow overhead.
+* <b>`num_trajectories_per_step`</b>: Python `int` giving the number of NUTS trajectories to run as "one" step.
+Setting this higher than 1 may be favorable for performance by giving the autobatching system the opportunity to batch gradients across consecutive trajectories.
+The intermediate samples are thinned: only the last sample from the run (in each batch member) is returned.
 * <b>`use_auto_batching`</b>: Boolean.
 If `False`, do not invoke the auto-batching system; operate on batch size 1 only.
 * <b>`stackless`</b>: Boolean.
 If `True`, invoke the stackless version of